 OR I just discovered that you can actually buy a Pre-Made Plain Diaper Cake and decorate it yourself.
 It’s really only about $20 more than the cost of the actual diapers and would be a pretty big timesaver.

-TO PLAY: Download my free printable Baby Shower Diaper Game Kit found in the Emoji Party free printables pack, link in the “Sources” section below.
+TO PLAY: Print my Emoji Baby Shower Diaper Game Kit found in the FREE Emoji Baby Shower Kit that you can get by filling out the form below.
 You’ll also need 8 clean diapers and 9 different chocolate candy bars.
 Place the candy bar inside a diaper and microwave for 30 seconds.
 Mash it, then open to reveal the mysterious interior.
 Use the number tags below to label each diaper, and cut out enough of the guess sheets for each of your guests.
 Have guests inspect each diaper’s contents and try to guess which candy bar is inside of which diaper.

-I used this free printable Party Pooper Candy Bar Wrap to create prizes for the diaper guessing game winners, but it could also be a cute party favor.
+I used this free printable Party Pooper Candy Bar Wrap to create prizes for the diaper guessing game winners at my Emoji Baby Shower.
+However it could also be a cute Emoji party favor if you’re not doing games.
 My free printable Emoji Party pack (link in the “Sources” section at the end of this post) includes the candy car wrap template sized to fit a standard and king-size Mr. Goodbar Candy Bars.
 They’ll fit most chocolate bars, but the yellow wrap of the Mr. Goodbar coordinated nicely.

 POO EMOJI POPCORN RECIPE